Vincent Ségal

 Vincent Ségal (born 1967 in Reims, France) is a French cellist and bassist.

 He studied at the National Music Academy of Lyon and the Banff Centre for the Arts in Canada.
 He is mainly known for the variety of his collaborations and unusual projects.
-He has worked with Steve Nieve, Elvis Costello, Cesaria Evora, Blackalicious, Carlinhos Brown, the French reggae band Tryo, Franck Monnet, the experimental project Mujeres Encinta, Georges Moustaki or with Alexandre Desplat in the O.S.T. of Lust, Caution and other of his films.
+He has worked with Steve Nieve, Elvis Costello, Cesária Évora, Blackalicious, Carlinhos Brown, the French reggae band Tryo, Franck Monnet, the experimental project Mujeres Encinta, Georges Moustaki or with Alexandre Desplat in the O.S.T. of Lust, Caution and other of his films.